Table of Contents

 Businesses are moving to the Cloud as their data proliferates beyond their handling.
-In fact, Cloud Data Migration soon will become mainstream.
+In fact, Application Modernization, together with Cloud Data Migration soon will become mainstream.

 In this article, let’s discover what Cloud Data Migration is, the two methods of doing it, its advantages & disadvantages, and finally some considerations before moving your data to the Cloud.

 Table of contents:

 What is Cloud Data Migration?

 Cloud Data Migration means transferring data from your bare metal servers to a Cloud Infrastructure, which is managed by a Cloud Provider.

 Businesses migrate their data to the Cloud because it is the optimal environment today—in terms of costs, performance, security, better data analytics, and more.

 Cloud Providers will offer many options to migrate your data to the Cloud.
 That said, you can group those options into 2 large categories: one is online, and another is off.

 In the offline method, you use a portable storage device to transfer your data to the cloud provider’s data center.
 This method requires Local Area Network (LAN) bandwidth, as distinct from Wide area network (WAN) bandwidth and direct connection.